Lilas Ikuta: 2021–2023: Sketch

 On March 9, 2021, Ikuta released "Answer" for Tokio Marine & Nichido Life Insurance's Anshin Disability Insurance advertisement.
 She covered Seiko Matsuda's "Sweet Memories" for Takashi Matsumoto's 50th-anniversary tribute album Take Me to Kazemachi!.
 Ikuta re-released "Romance no Yakusoku", originally from her EP Jukebox, on August 14, accompanied love reality series Kyō, Suki ni Narimashita: Himawari-hen.
 She voiced Hiro-chan in the 2021 animated science fantasy film Belle.
 Additionally in 2021, Ikuta featured on Fujifabric's "Tarinai Sukunai" from their eleventh studio album I Love You, Tomorrow X Together's Japanese version of "0X1=Lovesong (I Know I Love You)" from the group's first Japanese EP Chaotic Wonderland, and Rei's "Hōseki", and collaborated with Milet and Aimer for The First Takes "Omokage" to advertise Sony's wireless noise-cancelling headphones.
 The trio performed "Omokage" at the 73rd NHK Kōhaku Uta Gassen on December 31, 2022.

-Ikuta's "Sparkle" was released on January 17, 2022, as a theme for the TV program Kyō, Suki ni Narimashita: Mikan-hen, Sotsugyō-hen 2022.
+Ikuta's "Sparkle" was released on January 17, 2022, as a theme for the TV program Kyō, Suki ni Narimashita: Mikan-hen and Sotsugyō-hen 2022.
 She collaborated with hip-hop duo Creepy Nuts and Ayase for the single "Baka Majime", released on March 20.
 It accompanied the All Night Nippon 55th-anniversary stage Ano Yoru o Oboe Teru.
 The single "Lens", a theme for the TBS drama Jizoku Kanō na Koi desu ka?: Chichi to Ko no Kekkon Kōshin Kyoku, was released on June 14.
 Ikuta featured on Tokyo Ska Paradise Orchestra's single "Free Free Free", released on July 27.
 She was in charge of Fuji TV's 2022 FIFA World Cup's theme "Jump", released on November 20.
 In January 2023, Ikuta released "Tanpopo" for NHK's Drama 10 Ōoku, which preceded her debut studio album Sketch, issued on March 8.
 The album debuted at number four on the Oricon Albums Chart, and number two on the Billboard Japan Hot Albums.